mightyplow/qmk-docker/README.md

-# QMK Toolbox Docker Image
+# Toolbox Docker Image
-This is a docker image with the qmk toolbox inside.
+This is a docker image with the qmk firmware inside.
 This image can be used to create a docker container for flashing a qmk compatible keyboard.

 ## Build Image